Fungal and Mold Glossary

 Trichoderma (trick-oh-derm-uh) – contaminant / opportunistic pathogen, found in soil.
 Can be found indoors on cellulose materials like paper and in kitchens on various ceramic items.
-Human infections are rare but some have been reported in immune suppressed patients.
+Human infections are rare, but some have been reported in immune suppressed patients.
 It is reported to be allergenic though some report these effects to be rare.
 It can produce toxins very similar to those produced by Stachybotrys chartarum, and because of this, it is considered an important mold in IAQ investigations.

 Torula (tore-you-law) – primarily a contaminant, but it is reported to be allergenic.
 Can be found indoors on cellulose containing material.

 Ulocladium (you-low-clay-dee-um) – contaminant, found everywhere.
-Can grow indoors on various materials including paper, but requires more water than some other molds.
+Can grow indoors on various materials including paper but requires more water than some other molds.
 It is reported to be a major allergen.

 Verticillium (ver-ti-sill-ee-um) – primarily a contaminant found in soil and decaying plants.
 Health effects are not well studied.
 A few sources report it as a very rare cause of cornea infections.

 Zygomycetes (Zy-go-my-seets) – large class of genera that includes Mucor and Rhizopus.
 Some species may cause infections and zygomycosis in compromised individuals, and some species may be major allergens.
-The category Zygomycete on reports is a morphological identification when the particular genus cannot be identified.
+The category Zygomycete on reports is a morphological identification when a particular genus cannot be identified.
 Particularly on non-cultured samples such as tape-lifts and air-o-cells, many Zygomycete spores and even other clear round spores are indistinguishable by genus.